What is a GAL?

 - Collaborating with other participants in the case

 - Recommending what’s best for a child by writing court reports

 - Staying vigilant by constantly monitoring the case

 The main qualification for becoming a GAL is to have a sincere concern for the well-being of children.
 There are no education or experience requirements.

-GAL volunteer advocates commit to spending at least 8 hours per month on a case, and cases usually take at least a year to be resolved.
-In order to apply, you need to complete an application, a screening interview, and a criminal record check.
-We also require 30 hours of training before a volunteer candidate is accepted into the program.
+GAL volunteer advocates commit to serving on a child’s case until permanence is achieved, and cases usually take at least a year to be resolved.
+In order to apply, you must complete an application, a screening interview, and a criminal record check.
+We also require at least 30 hours of training before a volunteer candidate is accepted into the program.
 After acceptance, GAL volunteers are sworn in by a judge and appointed to a case.
-Our volunteers are supervised by program staff, and can attend continuing education trainings on advocacy issues during service to the local program.
+Our volunteers are supervised by program staff, and is expected to attend continuing education training on advocacy issues during service to the local program.

 For specific volunteer duties, view our volunteer job description.